Artur-Vanivskyi/Expence-tracker-prac/README.md

 ##  Contributing

 Contributions to Expense Tracker are welcome!
 If you have an idea for a new feature or want to fix a bug, simply fork the repository, make your changes, and submit a pull request.
-Please make sure to follow the [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

-##  License

-Expense Tracker is open source software licensed under the [MIT License](LICENSE).